Emredost/MouseTracking/docs/ExplainedGazeMouseTrackingIntegratio.md

 To take this project further, you could:

-1. Add machine learning to identify patterns in the relationship between gaze and mouse movement
-2. Create a real-time feedback system for improving coordination between eyes and mouse
-3. Integrate with specific applications to provide task-specific analysis
+1. Integrate with specific applications to provide task-specific analysis
-4. Extend to support other input devices like touchscreens and styluses
+2. Extend to support other input devices like touchscreens and styluses
-5. Develop interfaces for people with motor disabilities that respond to gaze
+3. Develop interfaces for people with motor disabilities that respond to gaze